 2. Kaiser Permanente offers Medicare Advantage plans that deliver more value than Original Medicare

-With Kaiser Permanente's Medicare Advantage or Medicare Cost plans, you get Parts A and B, plus Part D prescription drug coverage, and additional benefits, such as vision, dental, and hearing.
+With Kaiser Permanente's Medicare Advantage plans, you get Parts A and B, plus Part D prescription drug coverage, and additional optional benefits, such as vision, dental, and hearing.

 3. You get convenient all-in-one plans with Kaiser Permanente